spel-uchile/balloon_experiment/README.md

 ### OBC design ###

 The On Board Computer (OBC) of the radiosonde consists on a PC104 PCB board compatible with the design specification of the SUCHAI CubeSat.
 The shape of the board considers spaces to improve the cable management inside the radiosonde.
-The board has some socket pins to connect either a Raspberry pi 3, 4 or Zero.
+The board has some socket pins to connect either a Raspberry Pi 3, 4 or Zero.
 There are also some sockets to connect sensors such as the BMP180 to measure temperature and pressure, the MPU-9250 to measure the attitude of the radiosonde and a XA1110 to obtain GPS and GLONASS data.

 ![](img/OBC_top_bottom.png)